-The health and well-being of our clients and the team here at Kingswood Design Residential (KDR) is paramount.
+The health and well-being of our clients and the team here at KDR Architectural is paramount.
 We are taking COVID-19 seriously and just wanted to update about the way we would handle carrying out a measure survey.

 We believe at this present time it is safe to attend your premises to carry out a survey – should guidelines change then we will of course reconsider our policy and if need be, postpone your appointment.